Key Takeaways

 - Control Over Holy Power Generation

-- Direct player control via Templar Strike and refined talents.
+- Direct player control via Templar Strike and refined talent interactions.

-- Holy power generated through deliberate actions rather than passive abilities.
+- Holy power generated through deliberate actions rather than passive procs.

 - Enhanced Abilities and Talents